iamkirankumaryadav/GenAI/Glossary.md

 - Essentially, it is the core framework that embodies an AI’s learned knowledge and capabilities.
 - A model is created through a process called training, where it is fed large amounts of data and learns to recognize patterns, make predictions, or generate outputs based on that data.
 - Each model has its specific architecture and parameters, which define its abilities and limitations.

+### Multimodal AI:
+- Multimodal AI is like having different senses working together to understand the world, just like humans do.
+- An AI that can process information from multiple sources, of multiple data types (Text, image, video, and audio)
+- Real-world examples:
+  - Self-driving cars: Cameras (images), radar (signals from objects), LiDAR (3D laser scanning)
+  - Social media content moderation: AI can analyze text, images, audio, and videos to identify appropriate content.
+  - Virtual assistant: Image search, text prompts, voice commands (audio) and Google camera search with live translation.
+  - Medical diagnosis: AI can analyze medical images (X-rays, MRIs) and patient history (text) for more accurate diagnosis.
+- By combining different types of information, multimodal AI gets a richer understanding of the world.
+- AI can perform tasks that would be difficult for traditional AI / unimodal AI models.

 ### **Natural Language Programming (NLP)**